 How To Apply:

-In order to apply, please submit the following documentation to the Embassy, by the end of April or August each year.
+In order to apply, please submit the following documentation to the Embassy, by March 11.
 Please note that the early applications have more chance of getting selected:

 List of documents, requested for the application to GGP: